 I’m going to get real with all of you.
 I confess to licking my fingers while eating these Sticky Asian Oven Baked Chicken Wings instead of using a napkin.
 The sauce is the best part so why waste it by feeding it to your pretty white napkin?

 Besides fruity cocktails, oven baked chicken wings are a weakness of mine.
 What started out as a once-a-month treat from Domino’s when we was broke turned into a full blown weekly addiction.
 My addiction really isn’t good for my waist line or wallet but there are worse vices; I hope you’re currently nodding your head in agreement.

 There are some REALLY bad Oven Baked Chicken Wings recipes out there.
 Bad as in, terrible, inedible, inexcusable, shameful.
 My fellow chicken wing addicts will agree.
 Even though we’re addicts, we still have standards.

 While hitting up the local breweries is always an option, some days I just feel like staying home with my comfy stretch pants and Netflix.
 For these emergencies I keep frozen chicken wings within reach.

 I’m always switching up the sauce and rarely settle on one.
-While I adore this Buffalo Chicken Wings recipe, some days I prefer more of an asian inspired taste.
+While I adore Smoked Chicken Wings, Air Fyer Chicken Wings, Jamaican Jerk Chicken Wings and Honey Lemon Pepper Wings, some days I prefer more of an asian inspired taste.
 That’s where these oven baked chicken wings come in.
 Think Sweet, Spicy and everything nice!

 If you’re looking for an oven baked crispy chicken wings recipe this is it.
 They almost taste like oven fried chicken wings, without the globs of grease!